m4cd4r4/Macdara-s-Toolbox/Mirror/README.md

 If the mirroring process fails, the script will catch a `subprocess.CalledProcessError` and raise a `RuntimeError` with details about the failure.
 This feature aids in debugging and ensures users are aware of any issues encountered during execution.

-For more information on HTTrack's capabilities and options, refer to the [official HTTrack documentation](http://www.httrack.com/).